 3. Using Circular Reference for Creating a Timestamp

-If you want to get into an advanced method and don’t want to use methods #1 and #2 then you can use circular reference to insert a timestamp.
+If you want to get into an advanced method and don’t want to use methods #1 and #2 then you can use a circular reference to insert a timestamp.

 But when a circular reference is entered, Excel doesn’t calculate it and the non-ending loop never starts.